XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 # Environment Setup #

-The first step to using RippleAPI successfully is setting up your development environment.
+The first step to using RippleAPI is setting up your development environment.

 ## Install Node.js and npm ##